JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_State_Trees.md

 ![FileSystem](images/getting_started_bt_1_assets.png)<br>

-Before we get started with development, it is good review what Behaviour Trees are.
-If you already are experienced in using behaviour trees, you can hop on to [4.
-Utility enabled Behavour Trees in Utility AI GDExtension](Getting_started_with_State_Trees.md#4-utility-enabled-behaviour-trees-in-utility-ai-gdextension) to learn how the utility enabled behaviour trees in Utility AI GDExtension expand the classical Behaviour Tree functionality.
-Otherwise, read on.

 ## 3. About State Trees

 State trees are a new solution to AI that combine the flexibility and tree-structure of Behaviour Trees to the state management of State Machines.
 The state tree defines a hierarchical set of states and allows you to define transitions to any level of the hierarchy.
 The state tree will then determine which child states are activated.